microsoftgraph/microsoft-graph-docs-contrib/concepts/deployments.md

 ---
 title: "National cloud deployments"
-description: "Learn about the three Microsoft Graph national cloud deployments and the capabilities that are available to developers within each."
+description: "Learn about Microsoft Graph national cloud deployments and the capabilities that are available to developers within each."
 author: "arpitha-dhanapathi"
 ms.localizationpriority: medium
 ---